 The term “K-Pop” surgery came from its popularity in Korea as it exemplifies the jawline of many prominent Korean pop stars.
 The jaw can be wide in the back near the angle, in the front near the chin, or both.
 The masseter muscle can also cause the back of the jaw to enlarge towards the back of the jawline.

-This can be addressed with botox performed every 3-4 months to shrink the muscle.
+This can be addressed with botox performed every three to four months to shrink the muscle.
 It is often the case, however, that the actual bone structure of the jaw is wide, leaving surgery as the best option.

 To perform mandible contouring, incisions are made inside the mouth to gain access to the bone.
 From there, the bone can be reshaped by rasping or making cuts in the bone to narrow the contour.